 Six is the smallest number of students for which a class will be offered except when such a class is necessary to meet graduation requirements, or at the discretion of the Academic Standards Committee.

 Students who attend Mount Pisgah Academy and meet the level of academic risk of 2 or more F's, or a GPA less than 1.5 will be required to participate in our academic success program.
-Admission for the next school year will depend on the signing of a contract by both student and parent/guardian.
-By signing the contract, both the student and parents should understand taking steps to improve the student's grades should be a priority and not doing so may risk the student's future enrollment at Mount Pisgah Academy.
+Admission for the next school year will depend on the signing of an agreement by both student and parent/guardian.
+By signing the agreement, both the student and parents should understand taking steps to improve the student's grades should be a priority and not doing so may risk the student's future enrollment at Mount Pisgah Academy.

 A minimum load includes at least 4 classes.
 Academic Standards Committee must grant permission for a student to take less than four, or more than six, classes per semester.